brodieaustin/poisoned-well-novel/poisoned-well.md

 As the Father's new favorite, Manan began to receive special treatment too.
 Her prisoner's dress was replaced by something more "presentable" as the Father called it, and was probably a handme down from some little lady in the castle.
 But it was comfortable enough and kept Manan much warmer than her other clothes.
 She understood that she was not to partake of the Father's meals, but she received better food as well.

-It wasn't long before the Father pointed to a corner of the cell and said, "This is a very dry and cozy corner, wouldn't you say?"
+It was not long before the Father pointed to a corner of the cell and said, "This is a very dry and cozy corner, would not you say?"

 "Yes, Father, it is a very pleasant corner."

-"A pleasant corner for a pleasant young lady, I would say, wouldn't you?"
+"A pleasant corner for a pleasant young lady, I would say, would not you?"

 "If I were asked, yes I would."

 "Well, I am asking..."
 Manan had grown so used to the Father's indirect way of talking, that she took his meaning immediately.
 She was to sleep in the Father's cell in the little corner.
-She didn't pause to consider whether or not she wanted to be a de facto servant.
+She did not pause to consider whether or not she wanted to be a de facto servant.
 It was immediatley clear to her that she would do it.

 She had no belongings so moving day was as simple as being led to the Father's cell one last time.
-After that the guards didn't come back for her.
+After that the guards did not come back for her.
 In fact, after she moved, they seemed to pay very little attention to her.
 She ran little errands for the Father, and for the guards.
 Even though she was the "traitor's girl," she began to move as freely about the place as if she had just decided that living in a jail would be a pleasant and normal thing.

 The only other contact that she had with the guards occured when they brought a new resident to see the Father.
 The Father seemed to know when someone new had been thrown into a jail.
 He would say to her, "Make the place especially tidy, girl.
 We'll be having visitors soon to pay their respects."
 Without fail he was right.
 Some thief or murder would stop by, abject, pitiful, and shamed.
 At the mention of a consideration, some would blush, others would produce some small bit of coin, or a knick knack of questionable value.